Best way to explore Delhi in 3 days

 Agrasen Ki Baoli:

 Stepwells of India are a fascinating lot, to say the least.
 There are scores of them, especially in the north and western part of India.
-Agrasen ki Baoli is one of the two great stepwells of Delhi.
-Which is the other one?
-Click here to know the answer.
+Though there are a number of stepwells in Delhi, Agrasen ki Baoli is one of the two in good condition.
+To know the other one, check out: India’s Stepwells

 Though it’s not proven beyond doubt about who originally built this (perhaps King Agrasen) 108 steps deep well, the architectural style suggests that it was rebuilt during the Delhi sultanate times.